PHBS/StoFin/README.md

 # Stochastic Finance 2023-24 Module 3 (Spring 2024)

 ## Announcements
+* The WeChat group will be created by TA.
+(No 1-to-1 chat please.)
 * Class mailing list will be created as __PHBS.StoFin@allmail.net__ soon.

 ## Resources